Explanation of Fees

-Transit Fee - Fee for having access to the Miami University bus transportation system.
+Fee for having access to the Miami University bus transportation system.
 Provides transportation around campus, uptown, and to off-campus student housing areas.

-Out of State - Miami University receives subsidy from the State of Ohio for students who are Ohio residents.
+Miami University receives subsidy from the State of Ohio for students who are Ohio residents.
 Non-Ohio residents are required to pay the Out of State fee.

-Student Technology Fee - The Student Technology Fee supports a data network infrastructure that brings high-speed, flexible, Internet communications to local student residences.
+The Student Technology Fee supports a data network infrastructure that brings high-speed, flexible, Internet communications to local student residences.
 The fee is billed to all students to help build high-speed off-campus data connections that will support Miami's teaching.
 It is not a fee-for-service, but a fee supporting a fundamental piece of the University's infrastructure.
 The program and its associated fees were reviewed with the Associated Student Government, which made suggestions for change that were adopted before the program began.

-Business Course Surcharge - A per credit hour fee, in addition to general Miami tuition, applicable to the majority of courses offered by the Farmer School of Business.
+A per credit hour fee, in addition to general Miami tuition, applicable to the majority of courses offered by the Farmer School of Business.

 The primary purpose of the fee is to maintain the quality of our undergraduate program.
 Students who are full time will be charged the full fee while part time students will be charged a pro-rated amount dependent on the number of credit hours taken in the semester.